Can you freeze soy milk? If you would like to know whether soy milk can be frozen or not, this article will give you the answers you need.

 The thing is – freezing soy milk isn’t beneficial to this drink.
-Same thing is true for coconut milk and almond milk I’ll discuss that issue in more detail later.
+Same thing is true for coconut milk and almond milk I’ll discuss those issue in more detail later.
 Because of that, you should consider freezing this non-dairy milk only when you have no other option.
 I assume that throwing the milk away isn’t an option and you would like to drink your milk somewhere in the future.

 Useful information about freezing soy milk

 If you need to freeze this dairy-free beverage, there are some things that you need to know.
-In the previous paragraph I’ve mentioned that freezing isn’t very beneficial to soy milk.
-If fact, most soy milk producers state that freezing their products isn’t recommended.
+In the previous paragraph, I’ve mentioned that freezing isn’t very beneficial to soy milk.
+In fact, most soy milk producers state that freezing their products isn’t recommended.
 They say that soy milk often loses its texture and some of its flavor.
 Because of that, after freezing and thawing, consumers don’t find this soy beverage as tasty as it was before freezing.
 Here’s what Silk’s FAQ says about freezing Silk products (and soy milk amongst them):

 There are some issues that you want to consider while freezing soy milk.
 Size of the soy milk’s package is the first one.
-The package should be noticeable larger than the volume of the beverage.
+The package should be a bit larger than the volume of the beverage.
 Soy milk consists mostly of water and, as we all know, water changes its capacity while freezing.
 Because of that, the liquid should have some space to grow inside the container.
 Otherwise soy milk might destroy the container and spill in the freezer.
-You should consider storing the soy milk in an airtight container – this way your lactose-free drink won’t absorb any odors from the freezer.
+You should consider storing the soy milk in an airtight container.
+This way your lactose-free drink won’t absorb any odors from the freezer.
 If you need to unfreeze your soy milk, you should thaw it in the fridge.
 After that, it needs to be shaken, stirred or mixed because water will be separated from other contents of the liquid.
-There is one more thing that you should bear in mind – try not to keep soy milk in the freezer for a prolonged time (like more than a few months past the expiration date).
-It might end up being spoiled after thawing.
+Use the thawed soy milk within a few days.